 There are also many smaller schools in the various cities, particularly in Kiev and Odessa, who recruit teachers.

 Language school work involves classes of both adults and children who come after school and work to improve their language level.
 This may be in group classes or 1:1.
 Teachers also go out to businesses to teach English to employees.
 In some schools, like American English Centre, native teachers are used for communication classes.
 Language skills such as grammar and vocabulary are taught by Ukrainians.
 In others, like LSE, both Ukrainian and native speaking teachers cover both language and communication skills.

-If you want to find out whether you will like teaching English in Ukraine, you can volunteer at a summer camp.
+If you want to find out whether you will like teaching English in Ukraine, you can also volunteer at a summer camp.
 You won’t get paid, but you get accommodation and food.
 Check out GoCamps and ESS.
-We don’t know much about these organisations, so can’t say what they are like (have you ever volunteered at a summer camp in Ukraine?
-If so, get in touch).
+A friend of ours has volunteered with Go Camps and recommends it.